observatorycontrolsystem/observatorycontrolsystem.github.io/components/configuration_database.md

 - **Site** - The top level of the model.
 It contains a 3 character site code (often the closest airport code), and lat/lon/timezone information
 - **Enclosure** - A 4 character enclosure code representing a physical enclosure at a site
 - **Telescope** - Contains a 4 character telescope code as well as telescope specific information that aids in calculating target visibility, such as the horizon and hour angle limits and zenith blind spot of the telescope
-- **Instrument** - Specific instance of an **Instrument Type** on a **Telescope**, containing one or more Science Cameras and one Autoguider camera and the current observational state
+- **Instrument** - Specific instance of an **Instrument Type** on a **Telescope**, containing one or more science cameras and one autoguider camera and the current observational state
 - **Instrument Type** - Generically defines a class of instruments on one telescope aperture size.
 Contains a lot of details about overheads and properties relating to instruments of this type
 - **Instrument Category** - The broad category that this Instrument Type is part of.
 Usually two categories of Imager and Spectrograph is sufficient to cover most instrument types
-- **Configuration Type** - The description of an allowed *type* for a configuration within an Observation Portal Request.
+- **Configuration Type** - The description of an allowed *type* for a configuration within an Observation Portal observation request.
 Has some associated properties along with it related to each instrument type
 - **Camera** - Specific instance of a **Camera Type** with set of **Optical Elements Groups** associated with it
 - **Camera Type** - The details of a class of cameras, such as their pixel scale and resolution
 - **Optical Element Group** - A grouping of **Optical Element**s of the same type with an optional default and an element change overhead